-What to Do this Weekend - Bioreports
+What to Do This Weekend - Bioreports

 Tell us.

-When you think back to what was happening a year ago, what’s changed?
-What’s continuing to change?
-And what hasn’t changed a bit?
-Write to us: athome@nytimes.com.
-Include your full name and location and we might feature your contribution in a future newsletter.
+Keep sending your experiences of small, specific things you’ve been surprised to discover you missed, like Sandra’s daily dog walk above: athome@nytimes.com.
+Include your full name and location and we might feature your story in a future newsletter.
 We’re At Home and Away.
 We’ll read every letter sent.
-More ideas for leading a full and cultured life, at home and away, appear below.
-I’ll see you next week.
+More ideas for how to pass the time this weekend appear below.
+See you next week.